MTN plans for new Group CEO as Shuter steps down in 2021 - Businessday NG

-MTN group says it is currently working on a succession plan for the company, as the group president and CEO, Rob Shuter will be stepping down from his role at the end of his contract in March 2021.
+MTN Group says it is currently working on a succession plan for the company, as the group president and CEO, Rob Shuter would be stepping down from his role at the end of his contract in March 2021.

 According to MTN, the succession process will be concluded during the year, enabling a seamless handover.